Negation: 'Non', 'No', 'Neanche', 'Nemmeno'

 Tu e un collega organizzate la mattina per fare vari servizi in città.

-(You and a colleague plan the morning to run various errands around town.)
+(You and a colleague are planning your morning to run various errands in the city.)

 Discuss

 • Quali servizi devi fare oggi e quali non fai?
 Spiega brevemente.
-(Which errands do you need to do today and which ones won't you do?
+(Which errands do you have to do today and which ones are you not doing?
 Explain briefly.)

 • Vai in banca o all’ufficio postale?
 Se non ci vai, perché?','C’è un servizio che non piace a te o al collega?
 Come rispondete negativamente?
 (Are you going to the bank or the post office?
-If you aren't going, why not?)
+If you’re not going, why?)

 Useful words and phrases

 • No, oggi non vado in banca, è troppo tardi.
-(No, I won't go to the bank today, it's too late.)
+(No, today I’m not going to the bank, it’s too late.)

 • Non passo in farmacia e neanche in biblioteca oggi.
-(I won't stop by the pharmacy or the library today.)
+(I’m not stopping by the pharmacy and not even the library today.)

 • Nemmeno lui aspetta all’ufficio postale, è tutto chiuso.
-(He isn't even waiting at the post office; it's all closed.)
+(Neither is he waiting at the post office, it’s all closed.)

 Use in conversation